 What you can do

 If you think you may be depressed, seasonally or otherwise, talk to your doctor.
-He or she will recommend the best treatment for you.
+They can recommend the best treatment for you.

 If the weather’s got you down, sometimes these tips can help improve your mood: